Ingor Ánte Áilo Gaup: Career

 He has been part of the dance and joik performance Jasat with the Sami theater in Kiruna and the Åarjelhsaemien Teatere.
 Gaup received the Nordlys award in 2003, and participated in the Nordlys Festival in 2004 with singer Solveig Kringlebotn.
 Together with Kristin Mellem, he released Jeđđehus (2004), which was nominated for the Edvardprisen in (2005).
 His newest album includes the musicians Svein Schultz, Kenneth Ekornes, and Stein Austrud.

 Awards

-In 1999, Gaup received the Áillohaš Music Award, a Sámi music award conferred by the municipality of Kautokeino and the Kautokeino Sámi Association to honor the significant contributions the recipient or recipients has made to the diverse world of Sámi music.
+In 1999, Gaup received the Áillohaš Music Award, a Sámi music award conferred by Kautokeino Municipality and the Kautokeino Sámi Association to honor the significant contributions the recipient or recipients has made to the diverse world of Sámi music.

 In 2003, he won the Nordlysprisen.